Model Meta options¶

 If you’re interested in changing the Python-level behavior of a model class, you could use managed=False and create a copy of an existing model.
 However, there’s a better approach for that situation: Proxy models.

-Marks this object as “orderable” with respect to the given field.
-This is almost always used with related objects to allow them to be ordered with respect to a parent object.
+Makes this object orderable with respect to the given field, usually a ForeignKey.
+This can be used to make related objects orderable with respect to a parent object.
 For example, if an Answer relates to a Question object, and a question has more than one answer, and the order of answers matters, you’d do this:

 from django.db import models class Question(models.Model): text = models.TextField() # ... class Answer(models.Model): question = models.ForeignKey(Question) # ... class Meta: order_with_respect_to = 'question'